cap-js/docs/java/change-tracking.md

 ```

 If you want to have a common UI for all changes, you need to expose the change log as a projection and define
 your own presentation for it as the changes are exposed only as part of the change tracked entity.
+This projection
+must be read-only and should not be writable via OData requests.

 The change log will be extended with the texts for your entities from the `@title` annotation of the entity
 and the element.
 Otherwise, the change log will contain only the technical names of the entities and the elements.